 Student employment at Puget Sound provides students an important opportunity to gain meaningful work experience while also assisting students to finance their education.
 For information on hiring students into student employment positions, contact Career & Employment Services.
 Positions identified as student employment positions are normally temporary opportunities with job responsibilities and schedules conducive to students’ primary activities of pursuing an academic degree.
 Consequently, current students may be considered only for open regular (ongoing) or temporary staff positions which do not conflict with pursuit of their academic program (including but not limited to any conflict with regular class schedules or attendance), or for those positions which do not represent a conflict of interest.
-The university’s staff application asks whether the applicant is or will be a currently enrolled student; hiring managers should consult with the Recruitment Coordinator in Human Resources before conducting any screening activities with current students who have applied for staff positions.
+The university’s staff application asks whether the applicant is or will be a currently enrolled student; hiring managers should consult with the Human Resources Manager before conducting any screening activities with current students who have applied for staff positions.

 Human Resources provides further resources to assist hiring managers in conducting staff searches in the online recruiting system and hiring toolkit.
 It is expected that hiring managers will familiarize themselves with and utilize resource materials to support the university’s goal of effective, consistent, and compliant search and selection processes.

 The university provides reasonable accommodation for applicants with disabilities.
 To request accommodation, candidates for employment should contact Human Resources.
 Hiring managers should consult with Human Resources about any requests for accommodation that arise during application and selection processes.